metulah/pm/GUIDELINES.md

 2. Verify working directory when running commands
 3. Review latest notes if unsure of state
 4. Ensure the tool is up to date
+5. If database errors occur after code changes (especially related to constraints like `CHECK` or `FOREIGN KEY`), consider if a schema migration might be needed.

 ## Verification Checklist